FranciscoMoretti/site/content/tag/next-js.md

 title: The Next.js Guide - Building Modern Web Applications
 tag: Next.js
 description: Learn how to build modern web applications using Next.js.
-Explore the frontend and backend capabilities of Next.js and other features that make it a popular framework.
+Explore the frontend and backend capabilities of Next.js and other features of the framework.
 date: 2023-07-06
 image:
 ---